Alice Cooper (band): Finding success

-Following Killer, Alice Cooper released three more top ten albums, the pinnacle being 1973's Billion Dollar Babies which rose all the way to No. 1 on the US and UK album charts.
+Following Killer, Alice Cooper released three more top ten albums.
+The song "School's Out" (1972) from the album of the same name became the band's highest-charting single, reaching #7 in the US, #3 in Canada and #1 in the UK.
+The pinnacle of the band's success was 1973's Billion Dollar Babies which rose all the way to No. 1 on both the US and UK album charts.
 The band headlined highly successful tours from 1972 to 1974, before breaking up.
-The band made so much money in 1973 and 1974 that Furnier appeared on the cover of Forbes Magazine in 1973.
+The band made so much money in 1973 that Furnier appeared on the cover of an April 1973 issue of Forbes Magazine.
 The article listed him among the highest-earning American "music superstars": "Lounging in a $160-a-day Beverly Hills Hotel suite, Alice Cooper, who's a he, ..."

 Breakup of the original band

 The original Alice Cooper band played their final show on April 8, 1974, in Rio de Janeiro, Brazil.
 There are varying reasons former band members have given for the breakup.
 Smith said the members wanted to take a year off to slow down and possibly do solo projects, and just never reunited.
 Cooper said there was disagreement over how much money to sink back into stage shows, which had become costly.
 Bruce contends that Buxton's issues with substance abuse, which at one time led him to pull a switchblade on the band's tour manager, likely hastened the breakup.

 The breakup was made public in 1975.
 Vincent Furnier continued using his stage name "Alice Cooper", carrying on with a new group of musicians.
 He also adopted the name legally.

 Bruce, Dunaway and Smith would go on to form the short-lived band Billion Dollar Babies, producing one album – Battle Axe – in 1977.